top of page

 Kennedy, H., Landor, M. and Todd, L. (2011).
 Video Interaction Guidance: A Relationship-Based Intervention to Promote Attunement, Empathy and Wellbeing.
 London: Jessica Kingsley

-Kennedy, H., Landor, M. & Todd, L. eds (2015) Video Enhanced Reflective Practice : Professional Development through Attuned Interaction.
+Kennedy, H., Landor, M. and Todd, L. eds (2015) Video Enhanced Reflective Practice : Professional Development through Attuned Interaction.
 London: Jessica Kingsley